 Whether you purchased digital songs or hired a pianist, the cost of music is another potential write-off.

 Growing your business is just as important as running it.

 From a website to business cards, marketing and advertising costs can add up fast.
 When considering your dance studio tax deductions in this category, think of any costs for website development, paid digital ads, marketing agency fees, printing, graphic design help, and more.

 10. Professional development

 As a dance teacher, you know the importance of continuing education.
 Chances are you probably attended a seminar, conference, or workshops in the last year.

-The money you spent to get in the door of those classes, as well as the cost of travel, hotels, and food, may qualify partially or in whole as dance teacher tax deductions.
+Even if it was virtual, the money you spent to register for the event and any associated travel costs, may qualify partially or in whole as dance teacher tax deductions.